SyedKhawarAli/syedkhawarali.github.io/index.md

 ### On-line quiz system (website)

 A website that create, conduct and evaluate quizzes for teachers and students.
-I work as a front end developer And used `dreamware(software)` for HTML, java Script, jQuery programming.
+I work as a front end developer And used `dreamware(software)` for HTML, java script, jQuery programming.
 I also worked on `wamp server` to manage database of website (e.g creating databases and tables and inserting data in tables)

 ### Doctor clinic website